-India ist extremely divers.
+India ist extremely diverse.
 From the highest mountains to deserts, sandy beaches and jungle you will find everything.
 Traveling in India is not always easy but often exhausting.
 The traffic, noise and dirt can be overwhelming at times.
 But India fascinates again and again.
 India polarizes, most travelers either love or hate it.

 You are constantly surrounded by people.
 Privacy is unknown and everyone wants to know where you come from and where you are going.
 Apart from this curiosity most indians are very friendly, cheerful people that will always help you.